 - In Allow public network access, select Selected networks or Disabled.

 - To disable access by trusted services, under Firewall exception, uncheck Allow trusted Microsoft services to access this container registry.

 - To allow trusted services, under Firewall exception, check Allow trusted Microsoft services to access this container registry.

 Trusted services workflow

-- Enable a system-assigned managed identity for Azure resources in an instance of one of the trusted services for Azure Container Registry.
+- Enable a managed identity in an instance of one of the trusted services for Azure Container Registry.

 - Assign the identity an Azure role to your registry.
 For example, assign the ACRPull role to pull container images.

 - In the network-restricted registry, configure the setting to allow access by trusted services.

 - Use the identity's credentials to authenticate with the network-restricted registry.